Hitting the Wall

 I get asked a lot about Casey and I. We go back a long time.
 We both started at a recruiting firm years ago on the same team.
 A friendship developed through that and, as we both grew and moved to different companies, or started our own companies, we have always supported each other and partnered as much as possible.

 As a partner, he is nothing short of amazing.
-Thankfully, we both have the same vision for Kamui so that makes it easier.
+Thankfully, we both have the same vision so that makes it easier.
 But, outside of that, he’s focused, persistent, and driven, but also comes with a bucketful of empathy.
 He allows space for people to excel and just offers guidance around that.

 So, instead of being irritated or pissed about me not finishing the newsletter, his response was ‘dude, take a break.’